Core Calculators

 Understanding UK Import VAT

-Import VAT is charged at 20% on most goods from China.
+Import VAT is charged at 20% on most goods from the US.
 Unlike customs duty, it is fully recoverable for VAT-registered UK businesses — you claim it back on your quarterly VAT return as input tax.
 This means the true cost of Import VAT is £0 for registered businesses, though it does tie up cash between payment and recovery.

 For non-VAT-registered businesses (trading below the £90,000 registration threshold), Import VAT is a permanent cost that must be built into your landed cost model.